sikaeducation/star-wars-integration-react/README.md

 Your task is to use these two endpoints to display a list of each movie as well and the names of its characters.
 Note that this will require a sequence of requests.
 If you do it correctly it will look like this:

 ![Star Wars films with their characters listed](https://ik.imagekit.io/sikaeducation/star-wars-api-integration/star-wars-api-integration-1_2IRDBQm-4.png?ik-sdk-version=javascript-1.4.3&updatedAt=1665352265887&fr=w-1000)

+Make sure to handle errors and display loading messages.